sscholbe/heli-predict/README.md

 \right)(t-t_0)^2
 $$

 The network itself consists of three smaller sub-networks that predict two coefficients each (i.e. per axis).
-It consists of two fully connected layers, a skip connection from the input to the second layer and an ELU activation.
+They consist of two fully connected layers, a skip connection from the input to the second layer and an ELU activation.

 ![network](https://user-images.githubusercontent.com/79590619/173553347-a812efc5-1f65-4b7e-9667-04958d857d87.png)

+## Training

+We train our network over 100 epochs with a batch size of 32 on shuffled data.
+As our loss, we use the mean squared error between our predictions (i.e. the evaluated polynomial) and the ground truth.
+On Google Colab, this takes around three to four minutes.

+## Results